ThomasMertes/seed7/src/read_me.txt

                           (e.g.: "-lmysqlclient") or the
                           multiprecision library (e.g.: "-lgmp").

-  DEFINE_COMMAND_LINE_TO_ARGV_W Defined if the function
+  DEFINE_COMMAND_LINE_TO_ARGV_W: Defined if the function
                                  CommandLineToArgvW() is missing or
                                  buggy.
 In this case the definition
-                                of CommandLineToArgvW() in cmd_win.c
+                                 of CommandLineToArgvW() in
-                                is be used instead.
+                                 cmd_win.c is be used instead.

+  SUPPORTS_PARTIAL_LINKING: Defined in chkccomp.h, if partial
+                            linking (with the option -r) is
+                            supporded and the tool objcopy is
+                            present.

+  ALLOW_REPLACEMENT_OF_SYSTEM_HEADERS: Defined in chkccomp.h, if
+                                       system header files for X11
+                                       and ncurses can be replaced
+                                       with header files provided
+                                       by Seed7.

 MACROS WRITTEN TO VERSION.H BY CHKCCOMP.C

     The program chkccomp.c is compiled and executed by the